Airless tire: Examples

-Many bicycle-sharing systems use these tires to reduce maintenance.
+Many bicycle-sharing system use these tires to reduce maintenance.

 In 1938, J. V. Martin in the United States invented a safety tire with hoops of hickory encased in rubber and fitted with criss cross spokes of ribbed rubber.
 It could drive over 4 in blocks when tested in a springless test car.

 In 2005, Michelin started developing an integrated tire and wheel combination, the "Tweel" (derived from "tire" and "wheel," which are combined into one new, fused part), which operates entirely without air.
 Michelin claims its "Tweel" has load carrying, shock absorbing, and handling characteristics that compare favorably to conventional pneumatic tires.
 However, the tire has a lot of vibration when driving over 50 mph.
 Therefore the tire is only available for golf carts, ATV's and skid steer vehicles.
 In 2019 however Michelin and GM announced their goal of making a new airless tire for passenger vehicles available in 2024.

 The automotive engineering group of the mechanical engineering department at Clemson University is developing a low energy loss airless tire with Michelin through the NIST ATP project.

-Resilient Technologies and the University of Wisconsin–Madison's Polymer Engineering Center are creating a "non-pneumatic tire", which is a round polymeric honeycomb wrapped with a thick, black tread.
-The initial version of the tire is for the Humvee and is expected to be available in 2012.
-It is also the first group to make a commercially available mass-produced airless tire after its acquisition by Polaris, albeit only as coupled with their vehicle.
+In 2008, Resilient Technologies and the University of Wisconsin–Madison's Polymer Engineering Center announced that they were creating a "non-pneumatic tire", which is a round polymeric honeycomb wrapped with a thick, black tread.
+The initial version of the tire was developed for the Humvee and was expected to be available in 2012.
+This marked the first group to make a commercially available mass-produced airless tire after its acquisition by Polaris, albeit only as coupled with their vehicle.
 The tire trademark is "Terrainarmor".

-Bridgestone is developing the Bridgestone Air-Free Concept Tire, which can hold 150 kg per tire.
+In 2011, Bridgestone developed the Bridgestone Air-Free Concept Tire, which can hold 150 kg per tire.

-The Energy return wheel (ERW) has the outer edge of the tire connected to the inner rim by a system of springs.
+2011's Energy return wheel (ERW) has the outer edge of the tire connected to the inner rim by a system of springs.
 The springs can have their tension changed to vary the handling characteristics.

-Hankook is developing the iFlex airless tire.
+In 2015, Hankook announced that its iFlex airless tire had passed a suite of high-speed tests.

 However, many tire manufacturing companies are yet to start making airless tire due to different limitations.
 Major companies like Goodyear say its airless tires won't be road-ready until 2030.